launchscout/phoenix-custom-event-hook/README.md

 let liveSocket = new LiveSocket("/live", Socket, { params: { _csrf_token: csrfToken }, hooks: { PhoenixCustomEvent } })
 ```

-2. Add `phx-hook` and `phx-custom-event-` attributes to elements in your template.
+2. Add `phx-hook` and `phx-send-events` attributes to elements in your template.

 In this example, the `lit-google-element` emits a `bounds_changed` custom event which will become live_view event.
+The payload will be the detail of the custom event, merged
+with any `data-` attribute values (the event target dataset).
+This can be customized if needed (see below).

 ```html
 <lit-google-map api-key="" phx-hook="PhoenixCustomEvent" phx-send-events="bounds_changed">